 This concept transforms downtown Shanghai into a fully sustainable community regarding energy, food, water, and jobs.
 The plan, designed for expo 2013, combines a range of sustainable innovations and advancements with exciting designs and urban agriculture.
 The result is a valuable and visually spectacular urban community, an emergent circular economy, and future-proof investment.
 The Shanghai Urban Master plan demonstrates the Urban Renaissance approach to a site adjacent to Nanjing road, incorporating a nearby and historic Lilong community.

-The plan makes use of both the macro-economic and local benefits and problems of the Chinese economy while using solutions that assist sustainable growth and social development in otherwise chaotic and multi-faced city growth.
-Re-introducing the city channel a part of Shanghai’s history is used for functional and economical benefit.
+The plan addresses both macro-economic and local benefits and problems of the Chinese economy while using solutions that assist sustainable growth and social development in otherwise chaotic and multi-faced city growth.
+There are both functional and economic benefits to re-introducing this channel, such an essential part of Shanghai’s history,

-The plan gives new viability to the Lilong housing districts, and reinvigorates the city with local urban cores that encourage local trade, social interaction and high quality affordable living environments.
-The cores contain mixed use urban centers activated by a program of market places, cultural facilities, public gardens, retail, commercial, residential and large scale urban agriculture.
-Some Lilong districts are sacrificed to create new viable conditions for others and the diagram of these Lilongs are turned inside out.
+By revitalizing the lilong housing districts, it reinvigorates the city with new localized urban cores that encourage trade, social interaction, and high-quality, affordable living environments.
+The centers are mixed-use urban and activated by a program of market spaces, cultural facilities, public gardens, retail, commercial, residential, and large-scale urban agriculture.

-Extensive research in Vertical Farms and Farming techniques, the traditional Lilong social housing districts, the city fabric and the social situation on the site made us propose this project which focuses less on aesthetic experience versus the programmatic, social and environmental response of the site.
+Extensive research in vertical farms and farming techniques, the traditional Lilong social housing districts, the city fabric, and the social situation on the site made us propose this project which focuses less on aesthetic experience versus the programmatic, social and environmental responsibilities of the site.

-This project is an example of a symbiotic relationships of historical sites within a city, natural application of resource generation and far-reaching infrastructural conversion towards sustainable urban areas.
+This project is an example of symbiotic relationships with historical sites, natural application of resource generation, and far-reaching infrastructural conversion towards sustainable urban areas.